excalidraw/excalidraw/src/packages/utils/README.md

 ## Usage

 Excalidraw utils is published as a UMD (Universal Module Definition).
-If you are using a Web bundler (for instance, Webpack), you can import it as an ES6 module:
+If you are using a module bundler (for instance, Webpack), you can import it as an ES6 module:

 ```js
 import { exportToSvg, exportToBlob } from "@excalidraw/utils";